MLS to investigate after DC United's Taxi Fountas allegedly uses racial slur against Inter Miami's Damion Lowe

 Taxi Fountas removed from game by DC United manager Wayne Rooney after clashing with Inter Miami's Damion Lowe; Inter Miami boss Phil Neville: "It was a racist comment.
 A word was used.
-I think it's unacceptable in society"; MLS to investigate incident
+I think it's unacceptable in society"; Fountas issues denial; MLS to investigate incident

 Major League Soccer said it will look into a claim that DC United player Taxi Fountas used a racial slur against Inter Miami defender Damion Lowe during the second half of Sunday's match.